The Lions print up 222 tickets which sell for $20 each. Each Lion is expected to take a book of tickets and try to sell them to friends/family etc.

 The Fall Fair is usually held the third Saturday of August at the AgHall Fairgrounds.
 It is organized by the Agricultural Society but the Lions are involved with a Bingo, the setup and teardown of tables, chairs and tents as well as the cooking of hotdogs and hamburgers.

 The Salmon BBQ is held on the Sunday of the Labor Day Weekend.
 The Lions buy and prepare Salmon meals as well as chicken for those who prefer an alternative.
 The meal costs $20 and involves most of the Lions members in one capacity or another.
 We set up all of the tents, tables and chairs on the Saturday and takedown at 5:00 on the Sunday.
 It is usually the new President and his partner who are the coordinators of the event but they get a great deal of help from outgoing president as well as others who have been involved over the years.
+Beginning in 2018 meal tickets for the BBQ will be sold in the seeks before Labour day at Mayne Mall.
+If you have arrived late in previous years to find us sold out this is your chance to get a meal guarantee.

 Lions coordinated event held at the school with all of the school children.
 Focus is on bike safety and skills.
 Usually one or two Lions head this up with help from a handful of others.
 Activity usually held in the spring during the week.